 The contents of this report provide a concrete rationale, from both the customer and utility perspectives, on the value of pursuing the IUS business model and refining it through a real-world pilot.

-Daniel Wetzel is a Manager within Rocky Mountain Institute’s China program, located in Beijing.
-Dan leads RMI’s Electricity Reform Analysis Initiative in China, providing regulators with economic analysis and advice to support designing economically efficient, renewable-focused electricity markets for China.
-Dan has been with RMI since 2013.
+Daniel Wetzel is a Manager with Rocky Mountain Institute’s China program, based in Beijing.
+Dan leads the China program’s Power Market Reform initiative, providing regulators with economic analysis and strategic advice to design and implement economically efficient, renewable-focused electricity markets that enable China’s economic and environmental goals.